How effective can simple ordinal peer grading be?: Introduction

 Our theoretical framework allows us to obtain a series of results.
 For example, we establish that Borda is the optimal type-ordering aggregation rule when students act as perfect graders.
 This is rather surprising, since Borda is among the simplest aggregation rules in the class we consider.
-Even though it was not observed to be optimal in any other scenario we considered, its performance is always extremely close to optimality.
+Even though it was not observed to be optimal in any other scenario we considered, its performance is always close to optimality.
 Furthermore, as mentioned above, the optimization task of deciding the optimal aggregation rule strongly depends on the information about grading behaviour.
-We study how inaccuracies of this information affect the choice of the optimal aggregation rule and its performance for the Mallows model.
+We study how inaccuracies of this information affect the choice of the optimal aggregation rule and its performance for the Mallows model as well as for a simple {\em random utility} model~\citep{APX12}.
 The results suggest a very minor impact and, essentially, a tiny sample of a student population is enough for building a fairly accurate model of grading behaviour.

 Overall, our approach combines theory, simulations, and experimentation and is presented graphically in Figure \ref{fig:approach}.
 The lower chain of the figure describes what one would expect from a simulated exam.
 There is a student population and some of them participate in an exam.
-The preparation level of the participating students that determines their performance in the exam is a random variable following a uniform probability distribution.
+The preparation level of the students that determines their performance in the exam is a random variable following a uniform probability distribution.
 After the exam, each student acts as the grader of a small number of exam papers submitted by other students.
-The grading performance can depend on the preparation level as well.
+The grading performance typically depends on the preparation level as well.
 The grades are combined using the aggregation rule and the final ranking is compared to the ground truth to come up with the observed performance.